aarichan/aarichan.github.io/README.md

 My contact info can be found on my personal website.
 Feel free to reach out with any questions, concerns, comments, or discussion and I would be happy to entertain them!

 ## Website Changelog
+### Version 1.0.0
+Released on 05/09/21
+- Completed the projects section
+- Version 1 of the website is ready to be published
+- Blog section planned for version 2 release

 ### Version 0.0.3
 Released on 04/30/21
 - Decided on one page format instead of multiple pages